Skip to main content

 How is attribution changing in Campaign Reporting?

-You may notice some differences between the performance numbers shown in your new Campaign Reporting Dashboard and those previously shown in your Messages Dashboard or other reporting tools.
+You may notice some differences between the performance numbers shown in your new Campaign reporting dashboard and those previously shown in your Messages v1 (classic) dashboard or other channel-specific legacy reporting dashboards.

 This is expected and reflects an important improvement in how we attribute value to your campaigns.